What is carnival?

 After the Roman Empire adopted Christianity and the influence of the Roman Catholic Church spread across the world, it frequently discovered that wherever the church went, the native people did not want to give their celebrations and traditions.

 So instead of using force the church simply gave the pagan festivals Christian meanings.
-Saturnalia and Brumalia was converted into Christmas and merged with the church’s teachings about the birth of Jesus.
+Saturnalia and Brumalia were converted into Christmas and merged with the church’s teachings about the birth of Jesus.

 The spring festivals were converted to Easter and the story of the goddess Ishtar merged with the Roman church’s interpretation of the death and resurrection of Jesus Christ.
 Lupercalia turned into St. Valentine’s Day, which fell between Christmas and Easter.